shirutan/StardewValleyMods/SpaceCore/docs/README.md

     * `spacechase0.SpaceCore_PlayEvent eventid ifNotSeen` - `ifNotSeen` is optional (defaults to false) - if true, the event won't play if it has been seen before
     * `spacechase0.SpaceCore_DamageCurrentFarmer amount`
     * `spacechase0.SpaceCore_ApplyBuff buffId "Source to show on the buff"` - Applies the buff `buffId` (from the vanilla file `Data/Buffs`), with the source in the tooltip being shown as what you provide.
+    * `spacechase0.SpaceCore_TriggerSpawnGroup spawnGroupId location includeRegions excludeRegions` - Trigger a spawn group (see spawnables documentation).
+        * `location` can be a static location name, or `Target` for triggering inside the current dungeon level (see the dungeons documentation).
+        * `includeRegions` and `excludeRegions` are a slash separated list of rectangles, with each component of the rectangle separated by commas.
+            * Ex. `2,2,10,10/25,30,15,10` would be two rectangles:
+                * One at X=2 Y=2 with a width of 10 and a height of 10
+                * One at X=25 Y=30 with a width of 15 and a height of 10
+    * `spacechase0.SpaceCore_ClearSetPiecesFromSpawnable spawnDefinitionId location` - Clear all set pieces spawned from a particular spawn definition in the specified location (see the spawnables documentation for what a spawn definition is).
 * Custom event commands
     * `damageFarmer amount`
     * `setDating npc [true/false]` - default true